-The use of infrastructural components which are not slave devices should be carefully evaluated, as it could impact on the network performances or even completely prevent the EtherCAT functional principle introduced in Subclause 5.4.
+The use of infrastructural components different from cables, like slip rings, optical data couplers or others, and not integrating an EtherCAT Slave Controller (see Clause 4), should be carefully evaluated as it could impact on the network performances, cause frame loss and even prevent the EtherCAT functional principle described in Subclause 5.4 from working.

-As described in Clause 5, ESCs support routing capabilities, and they can implement all possible topologies.
-External routing components like switches are therefore not needed to realize star or tree topology architectures, and they can only degrade the network performances in terms of propagation delays, communication jitter and proper routing order of EtherCAT frames.
+As described in Clause 4.4, ESCs support routing capabilities, and they can implement all possible topologies.
+External routing components like switches are therefore not needed to implement star or tree topology architectures, and they can only degrade the network performances in terms of propagation delays, communication jitter and proper routing order of EtherCAT frames.
 The use of switches within EtherCAT networks is therefore highly discouraged and should be avoided.

 Infrastructural components should be certified for performance Class D (or higher) under all operating conditions, as well as against ageing.
-Each channel including infrastructural components should be tested by means of suitable measurements as described in Subclause 7.2, and the EtherCAT-specific diagnostic information described in Subclause 7.4 should always be evaluated during the commissioning phase in order to verify that no frames are lost, and that the signals are not corrupted by the infrastructural components themselves.
+Each end-to-end link including infrastructural components should be tested by means of suitable measurements as described in Subclause 7.2, and the EtherCAT-specific diagnostic information described in Subclause 7.4 should always be evaluated during the commissioning phase in order to verify that no frames are lost, and that the signals are not corrupted or excessively attenuated due to the infrastructural components themselves.

-Some infrastructural components like slip rings, media converters or others are active devices, that is they regenerate the EtherCAT signal.
-When such components are inserted between two EtherCAT devices, the connection between the upstream and the downstream device is divided into two different channels, with independent physical link detection and establishment, which are not terminated by an ESC at each end.
-If the physical link between the infrastructural component and the downstream device is interrupted, the link between the upstream device and the infrastructural component could remain active: in this case, the upstream slave will keep its port open causing loss of frames (Figure 20), as the infrastructural component does not internally support the capability to close the EtherCAT logical loop.
+Some infrastructural components, like some slip rings or media converters or others are active devices, that is they regenerate the EtherCAT signal.
+When such components are inserted between two EtherCAT devices, the connection between the upstream and the downstream device is split into two different channels, with independent physical link detection and establishment, which are not terminated by an ESC at each end.
+If the physical link between the infrastructural component and the downstream device is interrupted, the link between the upstream device and the infrastructural component could remain active: in this case, the upstream slave will keep its port open causing loss of frames (Figure

+20), as the infrastructural component does not internally support the capability to close the EtherCAT logical loop.

-Figure 20: behaviour in case of active infrastructure component
+Figure 20: behavior in case of active infrastructure component

 Active infrastructural components used in EtherCAT networks should therefore support mechanisms ensuring that, if the hardware connection between the intermediate component and the downstream slave is interrupted, the intermediate component will close the link with the upstream slave as well, forcing in turn the upstream slave to close its port and the EtherCAT logical loop with it, thereby preventing from frame loss.
-This behaviour for active infrastructural components can be obtained, for example, by means of dedicated mechanisms like Link Lost Forwarding (LLF) or others.
+This behavior for active infrastructural components can be obtained, for example, by means of dedicated mechanisms like Link Lost Forwarding (LLF) or others.